mantidproject/mantid/docs/source/algorithms/InelasticScatteredTransmissionCorrectionMD-v1.rst

 Description
 -----------

-The intensity :math:`I` of every event collected is corrected by:
+In instruments where there is a polarization analysis stage in the scattered beam, neutron intensity is reduced by an absorption factor [1].
+This has an exponential dependence on the scattered energy.
+To correct for this, the detected intensity :math:`I` of every event collected is corrected by:

 :math:`E_f = E_i-\Delta E`

 :math:`I' = I e^{c E_f}`

 :math:`\delta I' = \delta I e^{c E_f}`

+[1]  Andrei T. Savici et al, 2017, J. Phys.: Conf.
+Ser.
+862 012023

 Usage
 -----